 Gochujang and Gochugaru

 The gochujang sauce makes this rice cake dish spicy and red.
 Most recipes combine gochujang and gochugaru (Korean red chilli flakes).
 However, feel free to omit the chilli flakes if you don't want your Korean snack to be too spicy.
-For our easy cheese tteokbokki recipe, we will only use gochujang.
+For our easy cheese tteokbokki recipe, we will use both gochujang and gochugaru.

 You will need Korean soup stock as it works as the base of the sauce.
 However, you can swap it with any other stock, such as dashi broth, dried anchovy stock, or dried kelp.
 Use dried kelp to make a vegetarian tteokbokki.